SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 is given a value with an [assignment](3-2-Expressions-Operators.md).
 Within variables-with-values, there are 3 different ways to declare a variable: single, tuple, and struct.

-## Scope of a variable

-A variable is only accessible within the scope it has been declared in.
-The "scope" is determined by the closest binding `{ }` block.
-Static variables do not exist in S++, meaning class variables are always unique to the instance they are defined in.
-Global variables can be defined but only mutably in S++.
-Global variables must be initialized on definition, and can be accessed from any scope.
-They cannot be moved, mutably borrowed or partially moved from.

 ### Single variable declaration

 ```s++